yyht6300a/499Project-Minecraft-C/webserver/readme.md

 #### /js
 ##### main.js
 Contains code for the homepage and editor.
 Homepage code is for the play buttons.
 Editor code starts the monaco editor, adds functionality to the buttons.
 Some helper functions are at the bottom.
+Handles POST and GET requests to the server.

+TODO: Maybe some refactoring.

+TODO: Add in a functioning 'next' and 'back' button.
 #### /css
 ##### main.css
 Contains the majority of CSS, including helper CSS styles.